Go to SkyDayProject

 How many can I tweet in?
 As many as you like!

 Artist Ben Whitehouse created SkyDay to bring people of all ages together to learn about our sky, how it functions and what it's vulnerabilities are and bring people together in a new spirit of ecological citizenship.
-He is joined in this effort by NASA astronaut and artist Nicole Stott, Northwestern University Climate Scientist Daniel Horton and University of Illinois Professor of Atmospheric Science and Coordinating Lead Author for the IPCC (a panel that was awarded the Nobel Peace Prize in 2007!)
-Don Wuebbles.
+He is joined in this effort by NASA astronaut and artist Nicole Stott, Northwestern University Climate Scientist Daniel Horton, University of Illinois Professor of Atmospheric Science and Coordinating Lead Author for the IPCC (a panel that was awarded the Nobel Peace Prize in 2007!)
+Don Wuebbles and poet, performer and scientist Sam Illingworth.
 With the input of talented artists, scientists, parents, educators, writers, child development experts and social scientists we are building SkyDay as an interactive educational platform to offer teachers, parents and kids imaginative lesson plans, inspiring ideas, great articles, innovative projects, forums for discussion and exciting opportunities for international collaboration.

 Please follow us on social media where we share our news, articles on studies, research on our changing climate, brilliant ideas, exciting events and awesome citizens.
 For pictures and inspiration please follow us on Instagram.
 For news and SkyDayProject updates check us out on Twitter and Facebook.